jdflaugergues/trip-sorter-api/README.md

 ### Trips

-Route to search the cheapest and fastest trips for two cities given.
+Route to search the cheapest and fastest trips between two cities.
-The results can be sorted throw a sort parameter.
+The results can be sorted thanks to a parameter.
-The top ten of trips sorted is return.
+The best ten trips are returned.
-The structure of the response is a JSON :
+The response format is JSON :

 ```
 {